praezi/rust-emse-2020/rustsec/README.md

 }
 ```
 ##### `"id"`
 A unique identifier of the item within the file.
-We use the `id` to reference the source and target of function calls.

 ##### `"string_id"`
 Simple name of the type without relative path information.